jessicaleave/mm-test/index.md

 **Harbin Institute of Technology** — B.S.
 Electrical Engineering

 ## 💡 What I Do
-- **Manufacturing Performance and Cost Modeling**
+- **Equipment Performance and Cost Modeling**
-  Develop Total Cost of Ownership (TCO)/Cost-per-Wafer models integrating SAP, MES, and BOM data to support pricing, sourcing, and customer negotiations.
+  Develop Total Cost of Ownership (TCO)/Should-Cost models integrating SAP, MES, and BOM data to support product development, pricing, operation, and customer negotiations.

 - **Cross-Functional Product Delivery**
   Lead analytics and software development initiatives — from BRD/PRD creation to UAT and global rollout — ensuring alignment between Engineering, Operations, and Product teams.